Dulneth-Bernard/Dulneth-Bernard/README.md

 - 🔭 I’m currently working on **python projects**

-- 🌱 I’m currently learning **100 days of code, React Native, Python, Java, Machine learning**
+- 🌱 I’m currently learning and working on projects as I love how AI is changing the world.
+"If AI and fullstack were two sets , id be A union B " - Me 😊

-- 💬 Ask me about **MEARN, React , Machine learning**
+- 💬 Ask me about **MERN, React , Machine learning**

 - 📫 How to reach me **dulneth.bernard@gmail.com**